jplusplus/jquest-client-archive/README.md

 ### Dependencies
 jQuest is build at the top of the pleasant [Node Package Manager](http://npmjs.org/).
-To donwload and set up the whole dependancies three, simply run from the project's root directory :
+To download and set up the whole dependancies three, simply run from the project's root directory :

-  > npm install
+    $ npm install

 ### Configuration files
 The default configuration is present into the *config/default.json*.
 Every modifications in this file will be commited.
 The *runtime.json* file is an auto-generated file that you shouldn't edit.

 * **Development mode**: If you want to overide default values, you have to create a file named *config/development.json* and corresponding to your local configuration.
 This file will be ignored by git.
 * **Production mode**: if you want to overide default values, you have to edit the *config/production.json* file to fit with your production environment. **This file won't be ignored by git**.

 ### Environment variables
 The following environment variables can be use with the highest priority :